 As you get back lunch is ready for you to enjoy under a nice shaded spot with plenty of food to feed an army.
 They had cold meats, salad, bread rolls and even prawns which was a huge surprise as I love prawns.
 They even spoiled us with dessert which was a nice big platter of fruits.
 After lunch you have some free time to do, well whatever you want.

 In my free time I went back in the water to snorkel more as there was just so much I still wanted to see before the day ended.
 I almost joined a school of tropical fish as I was so surrounded I think they wanted to take me in as one of their own.
 I loved how this tour had so much free time, we had around 4 hours, so you could really take your time and enjoy such a beautiful place and not feel at all rushed.

 After that, one of the crew take you on an Island walk which I highly recommend doing.
 It was guided by a marine biologist and master reef guide, so they really knew what they were talking about.
 It was an interactive walk throughout the island where we saw different wildlife, walked through rock pools and the rainforest.

 Time to go

-We all headed back on the boat back through the beautiful waters and got another chance at spotting some more crocs.
+We all headed back on the boat back through the beautiful waters.
+And got another chance at spotting some more crocs.
 We got some afternoon tea and enjoyed it as the sun was starting to set.
-We arrived back, and all jumped onto the coach.
-Was a nice 45 min drive back to Cairns, where we could relax in the cool bus and make our way back to our accommodation.
+And then we arrived back, and all jumped onto the coach.
+Was a nice 45 min drive back to Cairns, where we could relax in the cool bus.
+And make our way back to our accommodation.